Briannakoke01/CapstoneProject4/README.md

 3. **Generate Meme Image:** After entering the top and bottom text, click the "Generate" button to create the meme.
 4. **Download Meme:** Once your meme is generated, you can download the image for future use or sharing.

+My API link no longer exists so it does not pull the data properly, this is out of my control.

 ## Test Cases
    First, run this command in the terminal to install Cypress globally: